AI Code Reviewer Showdown May 2026: Greptile vs CodeRabbit vs Qodo vs Cursor Bugbot vs Bito

 Can I trust AI code review for security-sensitive code?

-No. All five tools missed at least one auth/permissions bug in our 20-PR test set.
+No. Missed auth and permissions bugs show up consistently in practitioner reports for every tool in this category.
 AI code review is a high-quality first-pass reviewer — it shrinks the human reviewer's surface area but does not replace them.
 For PCI, HIPAA, or auth-critical paths, keep a human reviewer required and treat the AI comments as a hint layer, not a gate.

 Which tool has the fewest false positives?

-Cursor Bugbot, at roughly 12% false-positive rate in our test.
+Cursor Bugbot, across the evidence we reviewed.
 It can lean on Cursor's existing repo index and the agent's understanding of intent, so it is less likely to flag working code as broken.
-CodeRabbit was second at ~18%, Greptile third at ~22%.
-Bito had the worst false-positive rate at ~38% — most teams disable several of its rule categories on day one.
+CodeRabbit is close behind; Greptile flags more because its deeper cross-file pass casts a wider net.
+Bito is the noisiest of the five — most teams disable several of its rule categories on day one.

 Does any of these work on self-hosted GitLab or Bitbucket?